M4nw3l/pythonista-jscore-runtime/README.md

 - Firstly, download the [simple.wasm](https://raw.githubusercontent.com/mdn/webassembly-examples/master/js-api-examples/simple.wasm) module from the page.
 - After downloading simple.wasm, the next step is to copy this into Pythonista.
 To do this, navigate to the simple.wasm file in your Files app, then select the file and open the sharing sheet, then tap "Run Pythonista Script" and then choose the "Import File" option.
-	- **Note: This is the only safe way to import .wasm files into Pythonista.
-The import function from in the Pythonista app itself does not support .wasm files and must not be used to import binary!**
 - Create a folder for your project and copy simple.wasm inside.
 - In your folder with the simple.wasm module create the following script: